Multica Docs

 multica setup self-host

 This installs the CLI, checks out the latest self-host assets, pulls the official Multica images from GHCR, and configures everything for localhost.
-Then open http://localhost:3000 and pick a login method: configure RESEND_API_KEY in .env for email-based codes (recommended), or set APP_ENV=development in .env to enable the dev master code 888888.
+Then open http://localhost:3000 and pick a login method: configure RESEND_API_KEY in .env for email-based codes (recommended), or leave Resend unset and copy the generated code from backend logs.
 See Step 2 — Log In for details.

 If the self-host server is already running and you only need the CLI on a macOS/Linux machine, install it with Homebrew: brew install multica-ai/tap/multica.